 People with recurrent GTD often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .

 If treatment fails

-GTTs are often curable.
-However, recovery from cancer is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal cancer.
+GTD is most often curable.
+However, recovery is not always possible.
+If a cancerous GTD cannot be cured or controlled, the disease may be called advanced or terminal.